 There are so many lovely bakeries and shops that sell fancy cakes, and looking at all those Christmas cakes on show cases is really fun.
 But why not bake one this Christmas?

 So I baked for you today a simple and easy vegan Victoria sponge cake in time for Christmas!
-This vegan Victoria sponge cake is soft and moist in texture with rich and creamy vegan vanilla buttercream, and it’s super delicious.
+The cake is soft and moist in texture with rich and creamy vegan vanilla buttercream, and it’s super delicious.

 Not only this cake is vegan, but it’s gluten-free too!